ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### GetSelfServers()
-This retrives the IDs of your servers, these IDs are used to specify what server you want to effect with other functions/methods.
+This retrieves the IDs of your servers, these IDs are used to specify what server you want to effect with other functions/methods.
 ```C#
 String[] MyServers = Minehut.GetSelfServers;
 ```

 ### GetPlugins()
-This fucntion will retreve all plugins avaliable on minehut.
+This function will retrieve all plugins available on minehut.
 ```C#
 IList<Plugin> Plugins = Minehut.GetPlugins();
 ```

 ### GetServerByID()
-This will get extended information about the specifed server.
+This will get extended information about the specified server.
 It requires a server ID, and it will return information about the server.
 ```C#
 String[] MyServers = Minehut.GetSelfServers();
 String Sevrer1ID = MyServers[0];